highmobility/hmkit-oem-migration-sample/README.md

 ### Add hmkit-oem classes manually
-If we want to have the same interface as `hmkit-oem`, then we can add the main `HMKit.java` class manually to our project.
+We add the main `HMKit.java` and `ContentType.java` classes from `hmkit-oem` manually to our project.

 Check out the [HMKit.java](./src/main/java/com/highmobility/hmkit/HMKit.java) class that was copied to this project